RoseWilson/MyQuebecHeritage/README.md

 ### Faith and Education?
 French Canadians were devout Catholics and even when arriving in Cohoes, many maintained their faith.
 The first mass was held in 1847 and the first French Catholic Church was built in 1869(st josephs).
 Schooling was also associated with the church with nuns teaching children in their native French language.
 ### Were they accepted in the USA?
 French-Canadian immigrants were very loyal to their language and faith and therefore did not assimilate into “American” culture.
 They maintained their towns and families very closely.
-This refusal to assimilate angered some Americans which led to discrimination of the Franco-Americans.
+This refusal to assimilate angered some Americans which led to discrimination of the Franco-Americans (Lacoursiere 122) .
 However, those in my particular family never talked about any discrimination that they may have faced because they were mainly focused on their tight-knit community and very stubborn in not caring about what outsiders thought.

 ## Eugenie Therriault (1881-1948)
 Eugenie was my Nana's Grandmother, aka my great-great-grandmother, aka my dad's mom's dad's mom.
 Eugenie’s father was Joseph Therriault and they lived in Kamouraska, Quebec, Canada.
 Eugenie and her parents immigrated when she was 7 years old (1887).